-Table 4.3 (cont'd): Tornado and Strong Wind Mitigation Strategies

-Tornado and Strong Wind (cont'd) Mitigation Measures Priority Timeline Responsible Dept/Entities Comments Inventory Oneida-owned homes that do not have basements.
+Table 4.3 (cont'd): Tornado and Strong Wind Mitigation Strategies and the form of the same and th Tornado and Strong Wind (cont'd) Mitigation Measures Priority Timeline Responsible Dept/Entities Comments Inventory Oneida-owned homes that do not have basements.
 Low 2020-2025 Housing; Planning, Zoning and Engineering Division Maintain a process to check for downed trees and other necessary clean-up after a storm.
-Low Ongoing ' ' Have cooperative agreements with most surrounding municipalities.
+Low Ongoing Environmental Safety, Land, and Agriculture Division; Police Department; Division of Public Works; Neighboring Fire Depts Have cooperative agreements with most surrounding municipalities.
 Ensure that there are emergency/safety plans for each occupied facility.
 Low Ongoing Management from each occupied Oneida faclity